-- 1. In Stage I, the maximum number of tests that a team can participate in is six (6). - 2.
-In Stage II, the maximum number of tests that a team can participate in is three (3). - 3.
-None of the tests is mandatory, except for the Robot Inspection and Poster Session (Section 4.1). - 4.
+- 1. In Stage I, the maximum number of tests that a team can participate in is five (5). - 2.
+In Stage II, the maximum number of tests that a team can participate in is four (4). - 3.
+None of the tests is mandatory, except for the Robot Inspection test (see Section 4.4), the Robo-Zoo test (see Section 5.1), and the Basic Functionalities test (see Section 5.2). - 4.
 Teams have to indicate to the organizing committee in which tests they are going to participate.
 Otherwise, they are automatically added to all test schedules and may receive a penalty when not attending (see Section 3.7.1).